 Thank you for visiting my website.
 I am a fluvial geomorphologist and river rat.
 These pages contain general information about my research and related interests in geomorphology and ecogeomorphology.
-I study physical aspects of rivers and streams as well as feedbacks with the biota that occupy and alter them (i.e. ecogeomorphology).
+I study physical aspects of riverscapes as well as feedbacks with the biota that occupy and alter them (i.e. ecogeomorphology).
 My research, teaching and service are focused on understanding basic curiosities about the dynamics of fluvial systems as well as a strong commitment to making science relevant to better manage, conserve and restore watersheds and their ecosystems.
 From a practical stand point, I want to see healthier riverscapes, and I am motivated to produce the science and methods that help people tackle these challenges in their riverscapes.

 First and foremost, I am a scientist and a Professor of Riverscapes at Utah State University's Department of Watershed Sciences.
 My primary focus is research, but I love teaching and mentoring students, and I invest a lot of time in outreach and community service to bring our science to diverse audiences.

 Building tools, Sharing big data & creative solutions to the challenges facing our riverscapes

 I have been extremely lucky in my career to be surrounded by inspiring, creative and talented scientists.
 Some of my early mentors instilled in me the value of surrounding yourself with people that are smarter than yourself.
 My lab (the Wheaton ET-AL or Ecogeomorphology & Topographic Analysis Lab), located at the Fluvial Habitat Center in the Department of Watershed Sciences is the embodiment of this idea.
 We have a staff of graduate students, research scientists, technicians, surveyors, programmers and analysts that help make the research and science we do have a far greater reach.